 This is the pressure volume loop of a pressure-supported breath from a patient on SIMV-PRVC, which features decelerating flow, a constant inspiratory pressure, and which is patient-triggered.

 That's right.
 Where is that lower inflection point?
 Nothing is where it is supposed to be.
 The curvature of the inspiratory component is influenced by the flow rate, which is maximal at the onset of the breath; the decelerating flow rate makes it difficult to derive any useful information about the lower inflection point from this loop.
-All you can do is focus at the two points of the respiratory cycle where the flow is zero.
-Of these, the more interesting point is the end of inspiration: when you have both a volume and a pressure, from which you can estimate compliance.
+All you can do is focus on the two points of the respiratory cycle where the flow is zero.
+Of these, the more interesting point is the end of inspiration: when you have both a volume and a pressure, from which you can estimate static lung compliance.
+Provided you halt the respiratory cycle here with a 2-3 second inspiratory hold (for lung units with different time constants to equilibrate) you could even call this the "true" static lung compliance.